google/zetasql/docs/one-pager.md

 <!-- BEGIN CONTENT -->

-ZetaSQL supports
+ZetaSQL
-user-defined functions (UDFs).
-A UDF enables you to create a function using another SQL expression or another programming language, such as JavaScript.
+supports user-defined functions (UDFs).
+A UDF enables you to create a function using another SQL expression or another programming language, such as JavaScript or Lua.
 These functions accept columns of input and perform actions, returning the result of those actions as a value.

 ###  General UDF and TVF  Syntax